 Today's human resources professionals manage more moral, ethical and legal responsibilities than ever before.
 Beyond compensation and benefits, HR teams are now tasked with challenges like fostering workforce diversity, addressing inequality issues and setting standards around workplace conduct.

 Human resources ethics policies around these issues can directly impact how a company attracts and retains talent.
 While HR ethics conversations that challenge the status quo in the workplace are marks of progress, they require HR departments to make tough ethical decisions.
 Acting as the moral heart of a company can seem like an overwhelming task.
-But no matter the issue, HR professionals that uphold strong ethical standards and strive for a fair work environment will maintain employee confidence and attract new candidates.
+But no matter the issue, HR professionals who uphold strong ethical standards and strive for a fair work environment will maintain employee confidence and attract new candidates.

-As a representative of an organization, HR professionals need to make tough decisions and hold employees accountable for wrongful actions — and that's not an easy task.
+1) Know the laws – As a representative of an organization, HR professionals need to make tough decisions and hold employees accountable for wrongful actions — and that's not an easy task.
 To do so effectively requires confidence and authority.
-Knowing important labor laws and compliance practices will help manage these issues as they arise, as opposed to after the fact.
+Knowing important labor laws and compliance practices will help manage these issues as they arise instead of after the fact.

 2) Prioritize professional development – HR is a constantly changing field, especially as new conversations arise and technology continues to change how we work.
 Staying on top of these changes requires new skills and knowledge.
 Participating in training is one way to stay ahead of the curve.
 Many HR professionals also pursue advanced degrees and certifications specific to the field.
-Some become specialists in a particular area, like payroll, recruiting or benefits.
-Others, like HR generalists who have a broader set of responsibilities, may choose to continue their professional development through workshops and continued education.
+Some become specialists in areas like payroll, recruiting or benefits.
+HR generalists with broader responsibilities may choose to continue their professional development through workshops and continued education.
 There is no one-size-fits-all approach to learning.
-HR professionals, especially those who are new to the industry, should assess their progress and consult their managers to find a career path that works for them.
+HR professionals, primarily those new to the industry, should assess their progress and consult their managers to find a career path that works for them.

 3) Be an ethical HR leader – Conflict between colleagues is inevitable in the workplace.
-Imagine, for example, an employee tells you that their manager, a high-level executive, has treated them unfairly.
-A situation like this requires you to engage in tough conversations with everyone involved.
+Imagine, for example, an employee telling you that their manager, a high-level executive, has treated them unfairly.
+This situation requires you to engage in sensitive conversations with everyone involved.
 Being an ethical HR leader means being confident in your moral decisions and effectively communicating them to employees.
-And, according to the Josephson Institute of Ethics at UC San Diego, making an ethical decision requires three things:
+According to the Josephson Institute of Ethics at UC San Diego, making an ethical decision requires three things:

 - Commitment: "The desire to do the right thing regardless of the cost."